OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 Object oriented languages are not a requirement.
 Functionnal programming is not a requirement.

-The idea here is to be able to compare the code corresponding to each language, addressing the exact same problem, and - hopefully - returning the same result.
+The idea here is to be able to compare the codes corresponding to each language, addressing the exact same problem, and - hopefully - returning the same result.

 Comparing the length of the code, its readability, its complexity, its structure, and possibily its beauty